xbgmsharp/vuestic-postgsail/README.md

 ## Dependencies

 - [x] Remove axios dependency in favor of nodejs fetch
-- [ ] Update to the latest vestion vuestic-ui and tailwindcss (css issue on pofile page)
+- [ ] Update to the latest version vuestic-ui and tailwindcss (css issue on profile page)
-- [x] Update to the latest vestion chart.js and vue-chart.js
+- [x] Update to the latest version chart.js and vue-chart.js
-- [x] Update to the latest vestion vue-i18n
+- [x] Update to the latest version vue-i18n
-- [x] Update to the latest vestion vitejs and plugins
+- [x] Update to the latest version vitejs and plugins
 - [x] Remove medium-editor dependency
 - [x] Remove amcharts dependency
 - [ ] Remove date-fns dependency